 Check the Temperature

 Don't make the mistake of smoking your chicken for too long.
 If you overcook it, you can expect a dry interior that's not particularly flavorful.
 The exterior may be crispy, but overcooked chicken doesn't have the same deliciously juicy interior as properly smoked chicken.
 So, how do you know when your chicken has finished smoking?
 Use a meat thermometer to probe the interior of your chicken and measure its temperature.

 Assuming you're smoking a whole chicken breast, you should remove it from the smoker once it has reached an internal temperature of 165 degrees Fahrenheit (when measured from the thickest part).
 Depending on the type of smoker you use, as well as other factors, it may take anywhere from two to five hours of smoking for your chicken to reach this temperature.
 Only remove your chicken from the smoker once it has reached an internal temperature of at least 165 degrees Fahrenheit.

-Find the best quality smoking chunks by visiting our online store today.
+Find the best quality smoking chunks by visiting wood chunks for smoking today.
 Cutting Edge Firewood offers a variety of high-quality smoking chunks, including white oak, hickory, cherry, pecan and whiskey that you can use in a smoker box when smoking chicken.
 We offer complimentary shipping for our smoking chunk products across the United States.